David Bowie: The Genesis of Tin Machine

 ποΈ EMI Records HQ

-ποΈ Note: The formal agreements for the release of the ‘Tin Machine’ album are finalized.
-David secures a deal that allows the band significant creative control, ensuring that the uncompromising “noise-rock” sound of the record remains intact.
+ποΈ Notes: Formal agreements for the release of the debut ‘Tin Machine’ album are finalized.
+Bowie secures a deal that grants the band significant creative control, ensuring that the uncompromising “noise-rock” sound remains intact and that the project is marketed as a collective unit.

 ποΈ EMI Records HQ

-ποΈ Note: The formal agreements for the release of the ‘Tin Machine’ album are finalized.
-David secures a deal that allows the band significant creative control, ensuring that the uncompromising “noise-rock” sound of the record remains intact.
+ποΈ Notes: Formal agreements for the release of the debut ‘Tin Machine’ album are finalized.
+Bowie secures a deal that grants the band significant creative control, ensuring that the uncompromising “noise-rock” sound remains intact and that the project is marketed as a collective unit.

 π